kadraman/InsecureWebApp/README.md

 Using the Application
 ---------------------

+You can login/logout (user credentials are: user1@localhost.com/password or admin@localhost.com/password)
+for the OTP code, the secret is hard coded to "base32secret3232" so you can use an app or online tool such as <a href="https://totp.danhersam.com/">TOTP Token Generator</a> to generate the code.

-There are only a few features that are functional in this version of the app:
+The following features that are functional in this version of the app:

 - you can navigate to the "Shop"
 - you can type in some keywords in the Shop search box, e.g. "alphadex" to filter results